iknowjason/CMLab/files/puppet/puppet-lab-guide.md

    Notice: Applied catalog in 10.27 seconds
    ```

    Congrats and well done!
-You have successfully created and applied a manifest via Puppet.
+You have successfully created and applied a manifest to a linux agent via Puppet.

 ### Puppet Windows Agent Setup